kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 + **Banks:**
     +  Online banking works 24/7.
 But you will use the provided rate which has 9-11% spread
     +  If you want a better rate it has to be within working hours so that you speak to a treasury bank staff to negotiate a better rate
-    +  Other option is to walk in the banking hall within workin hours
+    +  Other option is to walk in the banking hall within working hours

 + **Forex**
     + The least convenient.
 Most work within working hours